San Diego Education Report

 Also, these individuals should make

-helping to change the
+amends by helping to change the

 attitude of teachers toward the law.